null

-Entrepreneurship isn’t just about starting a business—it’s about finding a problem worth solving and mobilizing the resources to solve that problem.
+I also believe that entrepreneurship isn’t just about starting a business; it’s about finding a problem worth solving and mobilizing the resources to solve that problem.
 It’s about shaping the future around you.
-And if we want the future to be brighter for women and girls, we need women and girls to be the ones building it.
-The most accessible path to wealth creation in the United States is entrepreneurship, yet too many young women are socialized to believe it’s not for them.
-What a missed opportunity for them and all of us!
+It’s one of the most powerful tools we have for shaping the future—and for building wealth.
+Yet too many young women are subtly taught that entrepreneurship isn’t meant for them.
+That’s not just a missed opportunity for them—it’s a loss for all of us.

-At Girl Gonna Launch, we’re on a mission to change these limiting and false beliefs.
+At Girl Gonna Launch, we’re on a mission to change this.

-Women have always been inventors, innovators, leaders, and changemakers.
-Women invented Kevlar, the life raft, the alarm system, the dishwasher, duct tape, the Murphy bed, frequency-hopping technology (that laid the groundwork for wifi, GPS, and Bluetooth), the first computer language, and I could go on and on...
+Women have always been inventors, innovators, and changemakers.
+Women invented Kevlar, the life raft, the alarm system, the dishwasher, duct tape, the Murphy bed, the first programming language, frequency-hopping technology (that laid the groundwork for wifi, GPS, and Bluetooth), the first computer language, and I could go on and on...

-Yet, despite all this, women are still less likely to see themselves as entrepreneurs.
-Not because we lack the skills or the drive, but because we’ve been conditioned to think we won’t succeed.
+Yet, despite all this, women are still less likely to see themselves as entrepreneurs, inventors, or investors.
+Not because we lack the skills or the drive, but because we’ve been conditioned to think we will fail.
 That needs to change.

 Women can and do succeed as entrepreneurs.
 And we want girls to clearly see this path to success.